camcleod99/LaThoughtPad/milestones.md

 # Milestones

 ## List of Updates
+- *08/4* - Added search functionality and accounted for session data
 - *26/3* - Wanted to punch myself but got the notifications working
 - *25/3* - Added tags to thoughts
 - *23/3* - Added post status and logic to move between statuses